IIITD2015/MY-DSA/README.md

 Programs represent a control flow as:

     Input file -> Parsing -> Applying chosen option -> Console output

-Programs are named to represent an intuitive understanding about themselves, and are kept in the related directories(Vig BST contains program for Binary-Search-Tree), with having a sample input file in the same directory path.
+Programs are named to represent an intuitive understanding about themselves, and are kept in the related directories(Vig BST contains program for Binary-Search-Tree).
+Supplied sample input file(in the same directory path) helps to verify the output.

+For example, the BST directory contains the following files:

+    BST.h
+    BST.c
+    INPUT

+Now Std instructions to run a program is as follows:

 I am progressing to give more explaination about the Input and Operations done by the programs.
 Since these programs are tested with a small set of input, hence they are not claimed to be run on a complex or compute intensive input.
 And mostly developed to give an early lessons for beginners.